bloominstituteoftechnology/Django-RPG/notes.md

 # REST
 * Representational Safe Transfer - web servies providing interoperability or RESTful web services.
 Its concerned with different HTTP methods and requests made to the server including Create, read, update, and delete operations.
 The HTTP methods includes GET, PUT (replace), PATCH(update), POST(create), DELETE and is applied to some entity like a database, request data, etc. REST is also stateless which means the request doesn't depend on other context but the request itself.
 Get request also nullipotent or a safe method which means calling it twice produces no side effects.

+* http://www.django-rest-framework.org/tutorial/quickstart/ - Provides good sample code to follow when setting up RESTful application with Django.
+Note that it uses django rest framework which can either be install through pip or adding it into requirements.txt.

+'pip install djangorestframework' - install RESTful framework for Django directly through pip

+'djangorestframework==3.7.7' - add this line to requirements.txt and then call 'pip install -r requirements.txt' with the environment active in terminal ('. env/bin/activate' activates environment')